mobingilabs/docs/README.md

 ## Wave permissions

-The following are the list of permissions supported in RBAC for Wave.
+The following table lists the permissions supported under RBAC for Wave.
 Wave permissions belongs to the `wave` namespace.

 | Permission | Description |
 | :--- | :--- |